translate/translate/docs/developers/releasing.rst

 Create release notes
 --------------------

 The release notes will be used in these places:

 - Toolkit website - `download page
   <http://toolkit.translatehouse.org/download.html>`_ (used in gh-pages)
-- Sourceforge download - README.rst (used to give user info)
 - Email announcements - text version

 We create our release notes in reStructured Text, since we use that elsewhere